Slip and Fall Attorney

 - Injury to internal organs

 A serious fall, especially one from an extreme height, can result in severe brain damage.
 Catastrophic injuries, such as those to the brain or spinal cord, can require years of rehabilitation and medical care, as well as substantial medical expenses.
-An injury of this magnitude often means that returning to work is no longer an option.
+An injury of this magnitude resulting from a fall accident often means that returning to work is no longer an option.

 Slip and Fall Accidents Are Common